lagom/lagom/README.md

 [`AkkaDiscoveryComponents`]: service-locator/scaladsl/src/main/scala/com/lightbend/lagom/scaladsl/akka/discovery/AkkaDiscoveryComponents.scala
 [Akka Discovery]: https://doc.akka.io/docs/akka/2.5/discovery/index.html

+## Project Status

+Version 1.0.0 or later of this library is ready to be used in production and its APIs are stable.
+It is [Supported](https://developer.lightbend.com/docs/lightbend-platform/2.0/support-terminology/index.html#supported) with a Lightbend Platform subscription.

 ## Configuration for Lagom Java

 For `sbt` users, add the dependencies to your `build.sbt` file: